Skip to main content

 ssh <vm-name>.exe.xyz

 Tip: keep this VM stateful.
-FluffBuzz stores state under ~/.fluffbuzz/ and ~/.fluffbuzz/workspace/.
+FluffBuzz stores fluffbuzz.json, per-agent auth-profiles.json, sessions, and channel/provider state under ~/.fluffbuzz/, plus the workspace under ~/.fluffbuzz/workspace/.

 2) Install prerequisites (on the VM)